bloomdata-com-my/datasets/README.md

 ### Steps for Preparing Outputs

 The following steps were taken to prepare the outputs.
-To optimize performance with our columnar-based database, we flattened the tables instead of using nested JSON structures.
-Access to the codes can be requested by contacting cr.ooi@bloomdata.com.my.
-We also saved all the outputs in Parquet files, which are compressed using the ZSTD compression method.
+To optimize performance with our columnar-based database, we flattened the tables and introduced additional features instead of using nested JSON structures.
+Access to the code can be requested by contacting cr.ooi@bloomdata.com.my.
+All outputs were saved in Parquet files, compressed using the ZSTD compression method.

 ### 1. Reading All CSV Files, Filling Missing Values, and Storing in Database